At the Capitol, National Guard troops reflect on their historic role

 Bryant is one of the more than 30,000 National Guard troops sent to Washington since Jan.
 6. They have come from every state, three territories and the District.
 It is a deployment without parallel.
 Men and women from around the country leaving behind jobs and families and friends in the middle of a deadly pandemic to protect the seat of government from an insurgency, safeguard an inauguration and the transfer of power and reassure a nation that the rule of law would persevere.

 That was almost three months ago.
 Now the razor wire has come down.
 The fencing that formed a metal moat around the Capitol is slowly being removed.
-But 2,280 National Guard troops remain, some of whom have been here from those first shaky days when anxiety was sky high and democracy was in the balance.
+But 2,280 National Guard troops remain, some of whom have been here from those first shaky days when anxiety was sky-high and democracy was in the balance.

-“It was eerily quiet when we got on the ground,” said Nikolas Torres, a sergeant in the New Jersey National Guard who has been at the Capitol since his unit arrived on Jan.
+“It was eerily quiet when we got on the ground,” said Nikolas Torres, a sergeant in the New Jersey National Guard who has been at the Capitol since his unit arrived Jan.
 8. “There was just a weird feeling because it was two days after everything had happened.
 I know a lot of my guys were very anxious.
 But we got on the ground, got situated and pretty much immediately went to work.”

-Those were the long cold days after the attack and before the inauguration when everyone was on high alert and Washington was gripped with disgust and disbelief about what had happened and fear about what might come next.
+Those were the long, cold days after the attack and before the inauguration when everyone was on high alert and Washington was gripped with disgust and disbelief about what had happened and fear about what might come next.
 There were rumors of a second attack being planned and others about an effort to disrupt President Biden’s inauguration.

 Torres, 30, had been deployed with his unit to Jordan in 2019.
 They returned to New Jersey just before the coronavirus shutdown and spent much of 2020 helping with coronavirus relief and working with hospitals and health-care efforts.

 When he watched the Jan.
-6 attack taking place, Torres knew he might be deployed again and he was angry.
+6 attack taking place, Torres knew he might be deployed again, and he was angry.
 Not about being deployed, but about what he was witnessing on television.

 “This is something you would see overseas, not anywhere at home,” he said.
 “It’s like, that’s the Capitol, that’s unacceptable.”